-North Carolina's oldest historic bascule is the South Mills Bridge that carries US 17 Business over the Dismal Swamp Canal (Camden County Bridge 14).
-Built in 1934, the bridge is a type of bascule known as a rolling lift, which has a moveable leaf that rolls back on segmental girders.
-Its bascule "walks back" just a few feet which, though barely perceptible, provides just that much additional clear opening for navigation.
-The bridge is owned by the US Army Corps of Engineers, which built it as part of a mid-1930s project to widen and deepen the canal.
+North Carolina's oldest historic bascule is the South Mills Bridge, which carries U.S. 17 Business over the Dismal Swamp Canal (Camden County Bridge 14).
+Built in 1934 by the U.S. Army Corps of Engineers as part of a project to widen and deepen the canal, the bridge is known as a rolling lift, which has a moveable leaf that rolls back on segmental girders.
+Its bascule "walks back" just a few feet, providing a smidgen of additional clear opening for navigation.

 The rolling lift design was eventually eclipsed in popularity by the simple trunnion bascule, a design first advocated by the City Engineering Department of Chicago in 1902 and spread to other parts of the country.

 A horizontal steel pivot, called a trunnion, supports the entire weight of the bridge when it is in operation or in the open position.
 A massive counterweight, which serves to balance the long end with the shorter end, is attached at the heel.